Soccer-Juventus sign Switzerland’s Zakaria from Borussia Moenchengladbach

-ROME, Jan 31 (Reuters) - Switzerland midfielder Denis Zakaria has joined Juventus from Borussia Moenchengladbach on a permanent deal, the German club announced on Monday.
+ROME, Jan 31 (Reuters) - Switzerland midfielder Denis Zakaria has joined Juventus from Borussia Moenchengladbach on a permanent deal until 2026, the Italian club announced on Monday.

-Sky Italia reported that the deal is worth five million euros ($5.60 million), plus an additional three million euros in bonuses.
+A Juventus statement said that the deal was "reached for a consideration of 4.5 million euros payable in three financial years, in addition to the solidarity contribution provided for by FIFA regulations and additional costs for a total amount of 4.1 million euros."

-"Zakaria, whose contract at Borussia would have expired in June 2022 and was subsequently offered a contract extension, made it clear in December that he would had no plans to extend his stay with the Foals but would rather open a new chapter in his career," read a note on the Gladbach website.
+"Juventus and the player have signed a contract of employment until June 30, 2026," it added.

 Zakaria becomes the Juve's third signing of the January transfer window.